 It is a cooperative program between UND and SIL International, and operates primarily during a nine-week summer session every year.
 Students are initially accepted into the program only in the summer session when the program’s faculty members are on campus.

 Students may take the linguistics courses without applying to a degree or certificate program.
 U.S. citizens who wish to take linguistics courses (whether in a degree/certificate program or not) should apply directly to SIL each year, preferably by April 1.
-International students should start their applications by February 15.
-In addition, if people want to enter the M.A. program in a given summer, they must complete all UND application requirements by March 1; for entering the certificate program, the deadline is May 1.
+In addition, if people want to enter the M.A. program in a given summer, they must complete all UND application requirements by April 15; to enter the certificate program, the deadline is May 1.
+International students should start their applications by February 15 and complete them by March 1 if they are not applying for the degree or certificate program; if they want to enter the M.A. or certificate program, they should start their application by January 15 and complete it by February 1.

 Details pertaining to admission requirements, degree requirements and courses offered can be found in the Degree section.